Applying for a Minerva Fellowship

 The following documents must be submitted for an application for an extension of a doctoral fellowship:

 Minerva will confirm receipt of your application and at the same time notify you if an interview with a member of the Fellowship Committee is necessary.
-The Minerva Fellowship Committee decides on the applications at the end of September.
+The Minerva Fellowship Committee decides on the applications at the beginning of April.
 You will be notified of the outcome of your application shortly thereafter.

 If you have any questions please contact: